DiscreteTom/aws-lambda-post-runner/examples/mock-log-processor-README.md

 We will use [`mock-log-processor-entry.sh`](./mock-log-processor-entry.sh) as the runtime wrapper script to enable the post runner and forward logs to [`mock-log-processor`](./mock-log-processor.rs).
 The `mock-log-processor` will create `/tmp/MOCK_LOG_PROCESSOR_PID` so we can send signals to it in the post runner command.

 During lambda invocations, logs are stored in memory by the `mock-log-processor`.
-You can also change this behaviour as your need (e.g. store logs in a file or send to a different service).
+You can also change this behaviour as you need (e.g. store logs in a file or send to a different service).

-When the lambda function is done, the post runner command will be executed, which will send a signal to the `mock-log-processor` to indicate that the lambda function has finished.
-The `mock-log-processor` will use linux mq to send a `done` message when all logs are processed.
+When an invocation is done, the post runner command will be executed, which will send a signal to the `mock-log-processor` to indicate that the processing for current invocation has finished.
+The `mock-log-processor` will use linux mq to send a `done` message after all logs are processed (here we sleep for 5 seconds to mock the processing).

 The post runner command will use [`mock-log-processor-checker`](./mock-log-processor-checker.rs) to wait for the `done` message.

-When the `done` is received, the post runner will stop suppressing the `/invocation/next` request and the lambda function will be considered done.
+When the `done` is received, the post runner will stop suppressing the `/invocation/next` request.

 ## Deploy